-It’s also important to note that most of the complaints against Fiserv are over unexpected fees.
-This may indicate that the contracts are not as easy to understand, so be sure you examine them carefully and get clarifications before signing.
+It’s also important to note that most complaints against Fiserv are over unexpected expenses.
+The number of complaints may indicate that the contracts are not as easy to understand, so be sure to examine them carefully and get clarifications before signing.
 You need to fill out a pre-application before getting the final contract and may need to submit information about your processing history.

 Fiserv provides PCI compliance and tokenization to help keep payments and information secure.
 It also gives you a dedicated merchant account, offering an additional level of security compared to other payment providers (such as Square or PayPal) that aggregate customers’ funds to a single merchant account.